jonbr407/rata-platform/docs/strategy_timeline.md

 The original vision for partnerships is still valid, but formal engagement is on hold until:

 - MVP technical scope is confirmed
-- Pilot implementation path is chosen (DOC, OSPRI, private)
+- Pilot implementation path is chosen (DOC, OSPRI, or private conservation partner)
 - Sandbox API and data integrity protocols are ready

 ---